 Updated February 17, 2021.
 We are working closely with the State of Massachusetts and adhering to all necessary protocol to operate during the pandemic.
-As of July 8, 2020- all classes sizes are limited to 12 students per class.
-Contactless registration for class is required through the Mindbody app or our website.
-Masks are required to enter the building.
-We do require you to use the mask during pranayama and final breathing but they are not required for the rest of class.
-This is not a requirement of the State but an extra measure of caution we are taking.
+All class sizes are limited to 14 students per class.
+Contactless registration for class is required through our website www.bybma.com.
+Masks are required to entire the building and are required for class.
+Your face mask must securely cover your nose and mouth and under your chin to eliminate gaps.
+(No loose bandanas, neck gaiters or mask with exhalation valves, please.)
 Showers are temporarily closed.
 Please email the studio for full details of our operating and cleaning protocols.
 Email: [email protected]

 What is Bikram Yoga?